Jeff Sims: Georgia Tech

 Following the team's 2019 season, quarterback Tobias Oliver was moved to cornerback, leaving that position empty, with Sims, Tucker Gleason, James Graham, and Jordan Yates vying for the position during the offseason.
 Graham and Sims were considered the strongest candidates for the position, though the team refused to comment prior to the start of the season.
 On September 11, The Atlanta Journal-Constitution announced that Sims would be the team's starting quarterback.
 He made his collegiate start on September 12, leading the Yellow Jackets to a 16–13 upset victory against the Florida State Seminoles at Doak Campbell Stadium.
 Sims completed 24 of 35 passes for 277 passing yards and accumulated 64 rushing yards.
 With the game, Sims became the first true freshman quarterback to play in a season opener for the Yellow Jackets since Reggie Ball in 2003 and the first to win a season opener.
-For his performance, Sims was named Atlantic Coast Conference (ACC) rookie of the week and 247Sports.com's true freshman of the week, and was recognized in weekly lists put out by the Davey O'Brien Award and the Manning Award.
+For his performance, Sims was named Atlantic Coast Conference (ACC) rookie of the week and 247Sports.com's true freshman of the week, and he was recognized in weekly lists put out by the Davey O'Brien Award and the Manning Award.
 Following this debut, the Yellow Jackets suffered two defeats, losing 49–21 to the UCF Knights and 37–20 to the Syracuse Orange.
 In the latter game, Sims threw four interceptions.

 Sims showed some improvement in his sophomore campaign, throwing for 1,468 yards, 12 touchdowns, and 7 interceptions - along with 372 rushing yards and 4 touchdowns in 5 starts.
 However, he shared the role of starting quarterback with freshman Jordan Yates, as the Yellow Jackets finished with a 3-9 record and once again missed out on bowl eligibility.
 On November 27, 2022, Sims announced his decision to enter the transfer portal.